GameraCC/google-foobar/README.md

 # google-foobar
-Google Foobar In August 2022
+Google Foobar In August 2022.
+Problems are written in each question's README.txt file.
+Complex solutions are explained in comments within each solution.py file.